Client Money & Assets (CASS) Solutions

 - assist you with the design of robust CASS systems and controls

 - review your governance arrangements to ensure proper control and reporting

 - provide guidance on the interpretation and application of the CASS rules.

-If you would like to discuss your requirements further, please get in touch using the contact form below.
+If you would like to learn about our CASS solutions or discuss your requirements further, please get in touch with our team.